 I can't get to my Polling Station.
 Am I eligible for a postal vote?

 The Postal Voters lists form part of the Register of Electors.
-To be registered for a postal vote, you should be:
+The following categories of persons are registered as postal voters:

 A whole-time member of the Defence Forces (if you live in military barracks you can be registered either at the barracks or at your home address) by completing Form RFC, or